weapxnzx/q-BLMS-Adaptive-Filtering/README.md

 In the evaluated tracking scenario, q-BLMS produces smaller post-change error peaks, while BLMS reaches lower errors near the end of each constant-system interval.
 Constant-leak BLMS obtains similar average performance to q-BLMS.

 The reported benefit concerns average tracking error, including transients.
-It does not demonstrate universal superiority, a lower stationary error floor, or superiority over APA or leakage-based alternatives.
+It does not demonstrate universal superiority, a lower stationary error floor, or superiority over BLMS.

-The additional script `matlab/exp_especial.m` concerns a different single-change experiment.
-Its results should be distinguished from the periodic tracking benchmark.
+The additional script `matlab/exp_especial.m` contains an exploratory single-change experiment with ill-conditioned inputs.
+This experiment motivated the periodic tracking benchmark implemented in `python/experiment_qblms.py`.
+The two experiments use different protocols, and their results should be interpreted separately.

 ## Citation